brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-anselm-berrigan-and-monica-de-la-torre.md

       authors under 39 by the Hay Festival's Bogota39 list and co-founded sur+ publishing collective in Mexico. "
   - person: uche-nduka
-    event_bio: Uche Nduka is Nigerian-American poet, essayist, and collagist.
-He is the author of eleven volumes of poems of which the latest are Nine East (2013), Sageberry 1 (2017), Living In Public (2018).
-His writing has been translated into German, Arabic, Finnish, Romanian, Italian.
-City Lights will publish his new volume of poems titled Facing You in 2020.
-Nduka presently works and lives in New York.
+    event_bio: Uche Nduka, poet & essayist, is the author of 12 volumes of poems of which the most recent is FACING YOU (City Lights,2020).
+His writing has been translated into German, Italian, Arabic, Romanian, Finnish, French.
+      He teaches at Queens College.
   - person: asiya-wadud
     event_bio: Asiya Wadud is the author of Crosslight for Youngbird (Nightboat Books, 2018), a finalist for the Hurston/Wright Legacy Award in Poetry.